Simple Steps Businesses Can Do to Fight Fraud

 According to the same study by Accenture, cyberattacks are expected to cost businesses $5.2 trillion worldwide within five years, and according to security software company Symantec, 36 percent of all targeted cyberattacks have been made against businesses with fewer than 250 employees.

-So how can business owners protect against cyberattacks in 2020?
+So how can business owners protect against cyberattacks?
 Here are best practices to help keep your accounts safe.

 Setup Alerts in Online Banking